Chapter Five: Design by Committee and an Epidemic

 55. Area first infected by yellow fever in 1793; painting by Birch, 1800

 Thornton claimed he was “taken with every symptom of the fever and saw, from my sick bed, many dying in different rooms opposite, but I pursued a more moderate mode, and got well in about a week, though I was reduced, in one day, to a very low state, by the violence of the fever, vomiting and head-ache.”
 What Thornton wrote is not plausible.
 The city established a hospital outside of the city for the incapacitated and unattended poor.
 It was staffed by nurses and doctors who didn't let patients self medicate.
 None of the several doctors or many gentlemen who got the fever wound up as a patient there.
 Two months later, Thornton's story changed.
 He wrote to John Fitch “I had it but by going in the country and submitting only to my own rules I got better.”
-In his subsequent letters referring to yellow fever, he didn't mention getting sick at all.(24) Many who had lived in the West Indies proved immune to the disease.
-The letter didn't wind up in a London newspaper.
-It wasn't until 1800 that Dr. Thornton entered the lists as expert in a disease that was the leading medical topic for well over a decade.
+In his subsequent letters referring to yellow fever, he didn't mention getting sick at all.(24) The letter didn't wind up in a British medical journal.

 Go to Chapter Six